I will be there for probably a 3-4 week period between the months of June, July or August

 God luck and enjoy!

-It's a Magic place about 7 years ago
+It's a Magic place over 7 years ago

 I'd be careful certainly: Malaria is a very nasty disease and can be fatal.
 Having said that, I travel regularly in Asia and also no longer take the Malarial tablets, the reason being is that if you take them for an extended period of time the side effects are pretty bad.

 This discussion is best had with your Doctor so you understand the consequences.
 In my view it depends largely on how long you are going and how well you can protected by other measures such as mosquito nets at night and insect repellant at other times.

 Just remember: all it takes is one bite.
 We run a travel insurance company and there was a recent case of Malaria which turned particularly bad and ended up costing more than $100,000 so take this issue seriously. over 7 years ago

 Have been there three times - central Vientiane is basically noted as being OK, but down south (Islands) and to the north up/down river from LouangPhrabang it is wise to take a more cautious approach.

 Simon's advice about repellent and nets is the way to go in these areas.